ammartin256/food-fight/README.md

 # food-fight
-A food tracking system to be used for tracking left-overs and perishables
+Tired of your food always going bad in the fridge?
+Fight back. food-fight is a food tracking system to be used for tracking left-overs and perishables.